 - Students can visit Purdue Writing Lab in person or consult online for further assistance.

 Please review our sample syllabus to learn more.
-Students interested in English 106 online should have the ability to work at the pace required for an eight week course.
+(Note the sample is from our summer version; the Fall 2018 course is sixteen weeks, so schedules will differ.)
 We recommend the course for fluent English speakers confident in their writing and time management.
 English 106–I remains the best choice for second language students.

 The following statement is included in the course syllabus.
 Students considering online 106 should read it carefully and consider if the course is a good fit: